codacy/codacy-rubocop/docs/description/Style_LineEndConcatenation.md

-This cop checks for string literal concatenation at the end of a line.
+Checks for string literal concatenation at the end of a line.

 # Examples